-The Fire Risk Assessment was performed by Wirehouse in September 2022.
-The document notes some areas where improvement is required and a timeframe for improvement.
-The FRA is a separate document.
+The Fire Risk Assessments note some areas where improvement is required and a timeframe for improvement.
+The FRAs are separate documents and are completed by Wirehouse.

-The school has also documented its procedures in case of fire in the 'Fire Regulations (Evacuation) and Lockdown'.
+The school has also documented its procedures in case of fire in the 'Fire Regulations (Evacuation)' document.